GeraldRyan/scripts/README.md

 # scripts
 Scripts of all types and flavors

+# Installation instructions:
-# to install git scripts or new git commands, find the applicable directory.
+To install these git scripts/new git commands, find the applicable directory that git or bash runs its commands and place these applicable files inside.
 For me on windows using git bash, it is "C:\Program Files\Git\usr\bin" and I have that pinned to quick access

+# Usage:
 "git cp" commits all unignored files and pushes them to remote at the same time.
 See instructions by running git cp -h example usage: git cp -m "This is my commit message.
 Shakespeare is wonderful!" -d (for "default" i.e. current) branch "git open" opens your local repo's remote repository (if it exists) inside your default browser for convenience.